-One paradigmatic type of flagrant crimes in this sense is the robbery in a supermarket or a store, when someone takes something, hides it under his clothes or in a backpack, and leaves without paying.
-The Chilean criminal code only defines “robbery” [hurto] in general, not when there is a robbery specifically happening in a store or a supermarket.
-Depending on the commercial value of the stolen goods, the person detained will get released or will be brought to the court to a detention review hearing.
-In both cases, the documents that are part of the file are standardized: a legal statement signed by the security guard of the supermarket or the store, describing what he or she saw in person or in the security cameras and a receipt detailing the value of the stolen things are enough.
-During my fieldwork, I heard about cases and saw detention reviews of people who had allegedly stolen liquor bottles, diapers, royal pine car-fresheners, blue jeans, cosmetics, backpacks, bed sheets, cheese, meat, coats, a drill, among many other disparate things.
-Once, a young man had been detained for having stolen a heater – “he took and appropriated, for profit [con ánimo de lucro] and against the will of its owner, a Toyotomi heater valued in $150,000 pesos [USD$210], crossing the cash register’s zone without paying its value”, said the prosecutor – without no one even raising their eyebrows.
-While his grandmother wept next to me in the court’s hearing room, I could not stop wondering, knowing this kind of store, how a robbery like this, of something of that size, could be even possible.
-With time, though, I learned that people accused of this kind of robbery would apparently try different strategies; their creativity and resourcefulness would end up reduced to the same patterned description provided by police.
-In any case, what exactly happened – and whether the defendant did commit the criminal offence – at least at this point of the judicial treatment of the case, is beyond the point.
+One paradigmatic type of flagrant crimes is a robbery in a supermarket or a store, when someone shoplifts something.
+The Chilean criminal code only defines “robbery” (hurto) in general and does not distinguish it from shoplifting.
+If the commercial value of the stolen goods is lower than a set level, the suspect who is initially detained will be released; if it is higher, the person detained will be brought to the court to a detention review hearing.
+In both cases, the documents that are part of the file are standardized: a legal statement signed by the security guard of the supermarket or the store describing what he or she saw him- or herself or on the security camera footage, and a receipt detailing the value of the stolen things are enough.
+During my fieldwork, I heard about cases and saw detention reviews of people who had allegedly stolen bottles of liquor, diapers, car fresheners, blue jeans, cosmetics, backpacks, bed sheets, cheese, meat, coats, and a drill, among many other disparate things.
+Once a young man was detained for stealing a heater: “he took and appropriated, for profit [con ánimo de lucro] and against the will of its owner, a Toyotomi heater valued in $150,000 pesos [USD$210], crossing the cash register’s zone without paying its value,” said the prosecutor, with no one raising an eyebrow.
+While his grandmother wept next to me in the court’s hearing room, I could not stop wondering how the defendant could possibly steal something of that size.
+Over time, I learned that people accused of shoplifting were very resourceful in their use of stealing strategies, yet their creativity would end up being reduced to the same patterned description provided by police.
+In any case, what exactly happened and whether the defendant did commit the criminal offence, at least at this point in the judicial treatment of the case, are beyond the point.